gbrault/jupyter/readme.md

-testing Jupyter Lab and git
+testing Jupyter Lab and git and gitpod

+to run in gitpod

+- click on gitpod when in github
+- till run.sh is not in execute mode you need to do it manually
+- chmod +x run.sh
+- cp -r /workspace/jupyter/.jupyter /home/gitpod/
+- jupyter notebook (enter the GUID into the opening browser)